International Code Council: Means of egress

 The phrase "means of egress" refers to the ability to exit the structure, primarily in the event of an emergency, such as a fire.
-Specifically, a means of egress is broken into three parts: the path of travel to an exit, the exit itself, and the exit discharge (the path to a safe area outside).
-The code also addresses the number of exits required for a structure based on its intended occupancy use and the number of people who could be in the place at one time as well as their relative locations.
+Specifically, a means of egress is broken into three parts: the exit access, the exit, and the exit discharge (the path to a safe area outside).

+The code specifies the number of exits required for a structure based on its intended use and the occupancy load (number of people who could be in the place at one time) as well as their relative locations.
 It also deals with special needs, such as hospitals, nursing homes, and prisons where evacuating people may have special requirements.
 In some instances, requirements are made based on possible hazards (such as in industries) where flammable or toxic chemicals will be in use.

-Accessibility

-"Accessibility" refers to the accommodation of physically challenged people in structures.
-This includes maneuvering from public transportation, building entry, parking spaces, elevators, and restrooms.
-This term replaces the term "handicapped" (handicapped parking, handicapped restroom) which is generally found to be derogatory.
-Accessibility can also include home automation type systems.

 Existing structures

 Building code requirements generally apply to the construction of new buildings and alterations or additions to existing buildings, changes in the use of buildings, and the demolition of buildings or portions of buildings at the ends of their useful or economic lives.
 As such, building codes obtain their effect from the voluntary decisions of property owners to erect, alter, add to, or demolish a building in a jurisdiction where a building code applies, because these circumstances routinely require a permit.
 The plans are subject to review for compliance with current building codes as part of the permit application process.
 Generally, building codes are not otherwise retroactive except to correct an imminent hazard.
 However, accessibility standards – similar to those referenced in the model building codes – may be retroactive subject to the applicability of the Americans with Disabilities Act (ADA) which is a federal civil rights requirement.

 Alterations and additions to an existing building must usually comply with all new requirements applicable to their scope as related to the intended use of the building as defined by the adopted code (e.g., Section 101.2 Scope, International Building Code, any version).
 Some changes in the use of a building often expose the entire building to the requirement to comply fully with provisions of the code applicable to the new use because the applicability of the code is use-specific.
 A change in use usually changes the applicability of code requirements and as such, will subject the building to review for compliance with the currently applicable codes (refer to Section 3408, Change of Occupancy, International Building Code – 2009).